-Following from the Arduino pick and place update blog post video and Automatic component feeders post we have now completed the first version of the Android tablet control software which uses bluetooth to communincate with an Arduino Mega to control an X and Y axis on the component selector and also to a second Arduino Mini board which controls the pick and place needle rotation.
+Following the Arduino pick and place update blog post video and Automatic component feeders post we have now completed the first version of the Android tablet control software which uses Bluetooth to communicate with an Arduino Mega to control an X and Y axis on the component selector and also to a second Arduino Mini board which controls the pick and place needle rotation.

 The system communicates using serial commands using Bluetooth between the Android tablet and Arduino Mega and this uses the AccelStepper library to allow much smoother control of the stepper motors.

-When a reset command is received or upon start up the Y axis retracts up until an IR break beam sensor is broken which then sets the Y axis zero point.
-The X axis then slowly moves to the side until the second IR break beam sensor is triggered which then sets the X axis zero point.
+When a reset command is received or upon start up the Y axis retracts up until an IR break beam sensor is broken which then sets the Y axis to zero point.
+The X-axis then slowly moves to the side until the second IR break beam sensor is triggered which then sets the X-axis to zero point.
 All component pickers are then referenced by an array in the Arduino code for the stepper position.

-Photo shows component feeder activated and Nexus 7 tablet mounted on the side.
+The photo shows the component feeder activated and the Nexus 7 tablet mounted on the side.

-Photo shows feeder dispenser end and a completed Com Pi board.
+The photo shows the feeder dispenser end and a completed Com Pi board.